Tonic (Tonic album)

-Tonic is the fourth studio album by modern rock band Tonic.
+Tonic is the self-titled fourth studio album by American rock band Tonic.
 The project was originally announced in 2008, with writing and recording carrying through summer and fall of 2009.
 Recorded primarily at Conway Studios in Hollywood, California, the album was co-produced by Tonic and Nathaniel Kunkel.
 Critical reception to Tonic was generally positive.
 The album was released on May 4, 2010 in North America, and spent one week on the Billboard 200 album chart, where it ranked 150.
 The band subsequently embarked on a tour to coincide with this album's release.

 Production

 Band member Jeff Russo originally announced plans to record this album in November 2008 when he concurrently announced Tonic was reuniting after nearly four years.
 The three band members began writing material for the album during the summer of 2009, with the majority of this work being done at Emerson Hart's home in Nashville, Tennessee.
 The album was recorded over the span of a month during fall 2009 at Conway Studios in Hollywood, jointly produced by Tonic and Nathaniel Kunkel.
 Pete Maloney continued his longtime association with the band by playing drums on the album, though Hart, Russo, and Lavery remained the only official members of Tonic during this period.

 This was a true collaborative effort from all of us and it really, really is apparent in the record.
 In my opinion it may be the best record we’ve ever made, just in every way you can think about.